Chapter 6

 statistic = NULL,

-This now means that a one standard deviation change in the % of high school graduates predicts .78 additional years of life expectancy.
+This now means that a plus one standard deviation difference in the % of high school graduates predicts .78 additional years of life expectancy.

 Full standardization*